Hostdon/pleroma/docs/development/authentication_authorization.md

 ## OAuth token-based authentication & authorization

-* Pleroma supports hierarchical OAuth scopes, just like Mastodon but with added granularity of admin scopes.
+* Akkoma supports hierarchical OAuth scopes, just like Mastodon but with added granularity of admin scopes.
 For a reference, see [Mastodon OAuth scopes](https://docs.joinmastodon.org/api/oauth-scopes/).

 * It is important to either define OAuth scope restrictions or explicitly mark OAuth scope check as skipped, for every controller action.
 To define scopes, call `plug(Pleroma.Web.Plugs.OAuthScopesPlug, %{scopes: [...]})`.
 To explicitly set OAuth scopes check skipped, call `plug(:skip_plug, Pleroma.Web.Plugs.OAuthScopesPlug <when ...>)`.